transloadit/java-sdk/README.md

 ### Cancel an Assembly

-To cancel an executing assembly, you use the `cancelAssembly` method, passing the assembly id as a parameter.
+To cancel an executing assembly, you use the `cancelAssembly` method, passing the Assembly ID as a parameter.

 ```java
 import com.transloadit.sdk.Transloadit;